 Most of these roads up to the ski fields are dirt, and even if not snowing the roads can get very rutted and sometimes muddy, so having a 4WD feels so much safer.

-If you are planning to go up to any of the ski resorts, you'll have to carry chains with you (even if in a 4WD) and the rental company will supply them. almost 10 years ago
+If you are planning to go up to any of the ski resorts, you'll have to carry chains with you (even if in a 4WD) and the rental company will supply them. about 10 years ago